Frequently Asked Questions

 What is the scope and purpose of a food safety inspection program?

-In Saskatchewan, public health inspectors employed by the Saskatchewan Health Authority inspect approximately 5,000 restaurant type facilities each year.
+In Saskatchewan, public health inspectors employed by the Saskatchewan Health Authority inspect approximately 5,000 restaurant type facilities and 70 slaughter plants each year.
 The goal of a food safety inspection is to prevent or minimize the risk of food-borne illness and to reduce safety hazards through education and enforcement.
 The main duties of a public health inspector during the inspection are to observe, monitor, document findings, recommend corrective action and educate.
 Depending on the findings during the inspection, enforcement procedures may be initiated.

 What do the online reports include?